rowanLK/Bento/guide.md

 ### 3.3 Parent-child relations

 The line between entity and component is blurry.
-If you look at the source of entity, you can see entity has the same functions as components: start, destroy, update, draw etc. All the entity does in these functions is call the component's functions.
+Just like components, the entity implements the following functions: start, destroy, update, draw etc. The entity forms a container and calls the same functions on its components.
 In fact, it is perfectly possible to attach entities to other entities.
 Doing so creates a parent child relation and the attached entity could be considered a component.
 Child entities transform with the parent entity (moving, scaling and rotating).

 ### 3.4 Retrieving components